- What is a Docent?

 All docents are required to be members of the Hallie Ford Museum of Art and pay yearly dues of $15.
 We do not require that you purchase catalogues or books, but you may want to do so for certain exhibitions.

 Training for new and active docents is on-going each year, from 9:30am – 12:00 pm on most Mondays from September through mid-May.
 Because of the amount of training to be done in a relatively short time, trainees are allowed two excused absences during the training year.
 In addition to regularly scheduled training sessions, homework assignments may be given, including reading material, writing reports and preparing tours.

-Trainees will begin giving tours in the spring of the first year.
-During this first year, there is no official tour requirement number, although it is safe to say that trainees should plan on at least one tour a week.
+Trainees will begin giving tours in the second semester of the first year.
+During this first year, there is no official tour requirement number, although it is safe to say that trainees should plan on at least two tours a month.

 Touring requirements for Active Docents will be established each year based on the size of the docent class and the estimated number of tours to be scheduled by schools.

 Active Docent Status